December checklist, Quarter 4 and year end filings for businesses in the United States

 Bring everything together with reconciliation

-Make sure benefits enjoyed this year are included on 2023 payroll
+Make sure benefits enjoyed this year are included on 2025 payrolls

 If you're missing a benefit and cannot add it to a future payroll in Wave, open Mave, Wave’s automated chatbot, and type missing benefits.
 Mave will help collect any relevant details and direct you to the appropriate support.
 Learn how to open Mave in Get support with Wave.